Wilbur Glenn Voliva: Decline and death

-Like his predecessor, Voliva increasingly developed an overtly lavish lifestyle, amassing a $5 million personal fortune by 1927.
+Like his predecessor, Voliva increasingly developed an overtly lavish lifestyle, amassing a personal fortune through his ownership of Zion Industries by 1927.
+In the 1920s, Voliva and his financial activities had been investigated by the Illinois General Assembly, which had unsuccessfully sought his prosecution.
 This began to alienate his followers, especially after the hardships brought on by the Great Depression which forced Zion Industries into bankruptcy.
 In 1935 Voliva tried to revive the flagging fortunes of the church by instituting the annual Zion Passion Play, along the lines of the famous one in Oberammergau.
 However, in 1937, a disgruntled employee set ablaze the church's huge Shiloh Tabernacle where the play took place.
 Shortly thereafter, Voliva was forced into personal bankruptcy and he was reduced to being the honorary president of Zion Industries.
 The governance of the city reverted to the independents and the new authorities selected a globe for the compulsory car sticker that Voliva was forced to put on his car.

 Voliva spent most of his time in Florida where he hoped to establish another religious colony, but after being diagnosed with terminal cancer, Voliva made a tearful public confession to his followers that he had misappropriated church funds for his personal use and committed other misdeeds.
 He died shortly thereafter on October 11, 1942 (though he had previously stated that he would live to 120 due to his diet of Brazil nuts and buttermilk), and the church all but dissolved.
 A small remnant was reorganized under the leadership of Michael Mintern.
 It was later renamed "Christ Community Church."